Theme Dorms & Language Houses

-Living in a theme community is a great way to connect with other students, build community and enhance your residential and learning experience at Reed.
+Living in a theme community is a great way to connect with other students, build community, and enhance your residential and learning experience at Reed.
 Theme communities are intentionally designed living communities centered on a variety of shared academic, cultural, and personal interests.
-Theme housing allows students with common interests and lifestyle preferences to live together and support each other through thoughtful engagement, informal interactions and planned events.
-Each theme community has one or two Theme Coordinator(s) and access to additional funding for theme-related events and activities.
-The Residence Life office also supports five language houses that represent the five modern languages taught at Reed: French, German, Russian, Spanish, and Chinese.
-For more information, please visit our Language Houses web page.
+Theme housing allows students with common interests and lifestyle preferences to live together and support each other through thoughtful engagement, informal interactions, and planned events.

-The Residence Life Committee approved the following themes for next year.
-Location, size and names are all subject to change.
+The Residence Life Committee approved the following themes for the 2014-15 academic year.
+Location, size, and names are all subject to change.
 Click here for information about Language House living options.

 The Residence Life Committee is happy to announce the addition of two new theme communities for the 2014-15 year!
 Let’s give them a warm welcome!

 The Justice League is a safe space for students to explore various identities and social justice issues in Portland and beyond.
 Through monthly meetings, the community will decide which organization or project to collaborate with as a group.
 This community will encourage students to take advantage of off-campus social justice opportunities, and there will also be many discussions and activities designed for the residence halls.
 A reading list and other appropriate resources will be available to anyone who seeks them.
 The Justice League is perfect for anyone who seeks to supplement their Reed curriculum, wants to take action on critical issues, and wants to be a part of an inclusive tight-knit community.